Skip to main content

 At NYU Steinhardt, we are committed to finding teachers who will drive impact and help students reach their full potential.
 Our admissions process is designed to give us a sense of who you are, what drives you, and how you aim to positively influence the future of education.

-Ready to take the next step towards your future as an NYU Steinhardt teacher resident?
-Once you have reviewed the program’s eligibility requirements and have determined the program is the right fit, you’ll navigate through three key stages of the teacher residency admissions process, the third of which will vary based on whether you choose our full-day (paid) or half-day (unpaid) residency offering.
-In most cases, the admissions process will take eight to twelve weeks from application deadline to residency decisions rendered.
+Ready to take the next step toward your future as an NYU Steinhardt teacher resident?
+Once you have reviewed the program’s eligibility requirements and determined the program is the right fit, you’ll navigate through three key stages of the teacher residency admissions process, the third of which will vary based on what type of residency you pursue.
+In most cases, the admissions process will take eight to twelve weeks from the application deadline to residency decisions rendered.

 1. Your application